YuvalShemla/lsh-forest-for-multi-vector-retrieval/README.md

 ![Forest Ensemble Architecture](figures/forest_ensemble.png)

-Our implementation achieves logarithmic complexity O(log n) in the number of vector sets while maintaining high recall and strong correlation with exact chamfer distance.
-This is accomplished through an ensemble of LSH trees that work together to efficiently partition and search the vector space.
+Traditional chamfer distance computation requires comparing each query vector against every vector in every document, resulting in O(n²qd) complexity.
+While LSH forests reduce this to O(nq) by creating a separate forest for each document, our depth-weighted algorithm eliminates the linear dependence on the number of documents entirely, achieving O(q log n) complexity where q is the number of query vectors and n is the total number of vectors across all documents.

 ## Motivation

 Traditional chamfer distance computation between sets of vectors has a quadratic complexity O(n²qd), making it computationally expensive for large-scale applications.
 Our recursive LSH forest implementation addresses this challenge by:

-1. Providing an efficient approximation of chamfer distance with O(log n) complexity
+1. Providing an efficient approximation of chamfer distance with O(q log n) complexity
 2. Reducing computational complexity through hierarchical partitioning
 3. Supporting both single-document and multi-document retrieval
 4. Maintaining accuracy through configurable parameters